 Spin bikes are one of the four types of exercise bikes.
 Spin bikes are designed with heavy flywheels and a frame structure similar to road bikes that put the rider in the same position as they were riding a bike on the road.

-Although you can find any of the four types of exercise bikes including upright bike, recumbent bikes, air bikes, and spin bikes in a fitness center.
+Although you can find any of the four types of exercise bikes including upright bikes, recumbent bikes, air bikes, and spin bikes in a fitness center.
 Spin bikes are the only type of exercise bike that you would find in an indoor studio cycling center.

-Spin bikes are the closest indoor fitness equipment to a road bikes and one of the key parts of any commercial or home gym.
+Spin bikes are the closest indoor fitness equipment to road bikes and one of the key parts of any commercial or home gym.
 Considering their popularity, it’s possible that you have heard of spinning and spin bikes, and spin classes.

 Spin bikes have been around since the 80s.
 Although their exact origins are somewhat unclear, we can trace their beginnings to a man named Jonathan “Jonny G” Goldberg.
 Now there is also an indoor bike named Jonny G.

 Jonny was an endurance cyclist who suffered a serious accident that left him unable to train outdoors.
 In order to stay fit and continue competing, he invented the spin bike as a way to complement his outdoor training.

 Today, spin bikes remain one of the most popular forms of cardio workout for both elite athletes and casual fitness enthusiasts alike.

 Whether you’re looking to improve your performance in competition or simply maintain a healthy lifestyle, these versatile machines offer an unbeatable combination of aerobic and muscle-building benefits.
 So if you’re looking for a fun new way to get fit and stay motivated, look no further than the tried-and-true spin bike!